jagregory/abrash-zen-of-asm/src/chapter-07.md

 DrawXY  endp
 ```

 this approach has two disadvantages.
-First, it prevents us from dumping temporary storage with `mov sp,bp`, requiring instead that we use the less efficient `add sp,OldBP`.
+First, it prevents us from dumping temporary storage with `mov sp,bp`{.nasm}, requiring instead that we use the less efficient `add sp,OldBP`{.nasm}.
 Second, and more important, it makes it more likely that parameters will be accessed with a 2-byte displacement.

 Why?
 Remember that a 1-byte displacement can address memory in the range -128 to +127 bytes away from BP.
 If our entire stack frame is addressed at positive offsets from BP, then we've lost the use of a full one-half of the addresses that we can access with 1-byte displacements.